 Background: The seven categories included in the Health Equity Organizational Assessment (HEOA)56 have been identified by national research as critical components of an organization's ability to identify and address disparities.
-Organizations are encouraged to complete the HEOA survey in KeyMetrics using this video series as a guide.
-This will provide your organization with access to an organization specific HEOA dashboard outlining recommendations and next steps.
-Organizations are encouraged to evaluate the results and develop action plans and goals to advance each implementation level within the seven categories.
+Organizations are encouraged to complete the HEOA, evaluate the results, develop an action plan on the identified areas of opportunity, and commit to goals of reaching the advanced level of implementation within each of the seven categories and building a culture of equity.